Amber Valletta: Modeling

 Valletta got her start in the fashion industry when her mother enrolled her in modeling school at the age of 15 at the Linda Layman Agency.
 Valletta, along with the likes of Kate Moss, Eva Herzigová, Tyra Banks, Carolyn Murphy and Shalom Harlow, was one of the most recognizable faces of the generation immediately subsequent to the original supermodels.
 During the 1990s she appeared 13 times on the cover of American Vogue, second only to Claudia Schiffer's sixteen.
 Valletta was presented on the November 1999 Millennium cover of American Vogue as one of the "Modern Muses."

+During the 1990s, Valletta was part of the generation of models associated with the rise of the “heroin chic” aesthetic, a controversial fashion trend characterized by extremely thin physiques, pale complexions and a deliberately disheveled, grunge-inspired look in editorials and advertising campaigns.

-She has appeared on the cover of several international fashion magazines, such as Germany's Cosmopolitan and Glamour; Spain's Elle, Telva and Harper's Bazaar; UK's Esquire and Love and US' V, Porter, Interview, Ocean Drive, Shape, Allure, Marie Claire and i-D. Valletta has walked in fashion shows for Versace, Lanvin, Louis Vuitton, Balenciaga, Gucci, Valentino, Prada, Michael Kors, Alberta Ferretti, Claude Montana, Dolce & Gabbana, Pierre Balmain, Sonia Rykiel, Versus, Yohji Yamamoto, Anna Molinari, Calvin Klein, Christian Dior and Tom Ford.
+She has appeared on the cover of several international fashion magazines, such as Germany's Cosmopolitan and Glamour; Spain's Elle, Telva and Harper's Bazaar; the UK's Esquire and Love; and the US's V, Porter, Interview, Ocean Drive, Shape, Allure, Marie Claire and i-D. Valletta has walked in fashion shows for Versace, Lanvin, Louis Vuitton, Balenciaga, Gucci, Valentino, Prada, Michael Kors, Alberta Ferretti, Claude Montana, Dolce & Gabbana, Pierre Balmain, Sonia Rykiel, Versus, Yohji Yamamoto, Anna Molinari, Calvin Klein, Christian Dior and Tom Ford.
 She was the face of NARS Cosmetics' Spring 2010 Collection.

+One of the most memorable moments of Amber Valletta's runway career occurred when she presented the tropical green dress by Versace, later known as the “jungle dress”.
+The piece, created by Donatella Versace, was part of the brand's spring/summer 2000 collection and was worn by Valletta during the fashion house's runway show.

+The dress became globally famous a few months later when it was worn by Jennifer Lopez at the 2000 Grammy Awards, in one of the most talked-about appearances in the event’s history.
+The enormous interest generated by images of the singer wearing the dress led Google to create the service Google Images, due to the large number of searches related to the outfit.

 Valletta also continued to work with photographer Steven Meisel.
 Not only was she selected by Steven Meisel for the 2014 50th Anniversary Cover of Italian Vogue but one of her prior Italian Vogue editorials with super model Tracy James and photographed by Meisel was selected as one of Italian Vogues most Iconic photos.

 Valletta continues to work as a fashion model, closing the Versace Autumn/Winter 2017 fashion show.
 She was also model for Marks and Spencer.
 In 2018, Valletta appeared in advertisements for Mango, Blumarine, Escada, Chanel Watches, Prada and David Yurman.
 In 2019, she appeared on the cover of Vogue Korea and U.S. Elle, advertising campaigns for Stella McCartney and Holt Renfrew, and editorials for Italian, American and Arabian Vogue.